United States Military Academy — Admission Snapshot 2026

 Admissions officers prioritize 'Founders' and 'Change-makers' over 'Office-holders.'
 Document quantifiable impact—what did you build that didn't exist before?

-Does a degree from West Point Worth It?
+Is a West Point Degree Worth It?

 Getting into West Point can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 West Point offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at West Point is USD: and unemployment rate is %.

 Less Competitive Schools